Book model which has

 Book model like this.

-Author model and then find relevant author.
-This becomes tedious if we spend lot of time in admin.
-Instead, if author field has a hyperlink, we can directly go to its page.
+This becomes tedious if we spend lot of time in admin for tasks like this.
+Instead, if author field is hyperlinked to its change view, we can directly go to that page.

 Django provides an option to access admin views by its URL reversing system.
-For example, we can get add view of author model in book app from
+For example, we can get change view of author model in book app using

-Now in the book admin view, author field will be hyperlinked and we can visit just by clicking it.
+Now in the book admin view, author field will be hyperlinked to its change view and we can visit just by clicking it.